It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 It is important to practice proper food handling and personal hygiene in Indonesia.
 Tap water should not be used for drinking or cooking.
 Bottled water is widely available.
 When at a restaurant, order food to be served hot.
 Avoid raw vegetables, salad fruits that you cannot peel, and buffets that keep the food only warm without protective coverings.
 Meat should be cooked until well done.
 Major hotels are generally reliable, but caution is advised.

 Exercise reasonable care in food preparation at home and menu selection while eating out because of questionable sanitation practices.
-Imported meats, vegetables, and packaged foods are readily available from most grocery stores including Carrefour, HyperMart, LotteMart, the Hero grocery store chain, Sogo department stores, Kem Chicks, and Ranch Market grocery stores.
+Imported meats, vegetables, and packaged foods are readily available from most stores in the Carrefour, Hypermart, Lottemart, and Hero grocery stores chain (locations throughout Jakarta), at all Sogo department stores, at Kem Chicks, and Ranch Market grocery stores.

 Local Time, Business Hours, and Holidays